tim77/glide/README.md

 ------------

 Currently Glide isn't packaged for any Linux distribution or macOS package manager.
-So the only way to install it is with Cargo:
+So the only way to install it with Cargo:

 1. Install [RustUp](https://rustup.rs):